Chez Paree Revue

-Chez Paree Revue was an American variety television series, which aired on the DuMont Television Network in 1950.
+Chez Paree Revue is an American variety television series, which aired on the DuMont Television Network in 1950.
 Very little information exists as to the timeslot, running time, or dates aired.

 Format

 The show was a musical variety series taking place on the set of a "Parisian" nightclub.

 Episode status

 As with most DuMont series, no episodes are known to exist.